-A student may elect to major in a department, which he will indicate in writing to the Registrar on or before the last Saturday in April of his sophomore year.
+A student may elect to major in any department which offers "major" courses.
+A student who desires to major in a department should indicate such intention in writing to the Registrar on or before the last Saturday in April of his sophomore year.
 The head of this department then becomes one of his advisers and helps guide him in his work during his junior and senior years.

-Major requirements are stated under the course of study of

-each department conducting a major group.
+Major requirements are stated under the course of study of each department conducting a major group.